 At SENTRY we provide a real-time performance monitoring platform for operators of biological wastewater treatment facilities.
 The SENTRY data provides operators a real-time view of biological metabolic activity and how much bio-available carbon (food) is being consumed by the biology.
-We locate sensors at key process locations (influent, aeration basins, effluent) to provide an all-ways on monitoring solution that alerts operators to key process changes or events.
+We locate sensors at key process locations (influent, aeration basins, effluent) to provide an always-on monitoring solution that alerts operators to key process changes or events.

 The key question for the SENTRY team is how has this change in patterns of activity impacted the wastewater composition entering the associated treatment facilities.
 Are these changes in movement and activity changing the organic load reaching the treatment plants and will this impact the performance of the facilities?